Frequently Asked Questions

 Do I have to volunteer?

 VYI is an all volunteer non-profit organization.
 Every Board member, commissioner, and coach is a volunteer and no one receives pay.
-You do not have to volunteer, but if you do not for most sports, you must pay a "non-volunteer" fee of $35 per parent per child.
+You do not have to volunteer, but if you do not for basketball or volleyball, you must pay a "non-volunteer" fee of $35 per parent per child.

 Most volunteer positions do not take a lot of time.
-For example, in basketball if you volunteer for Building Director, which is strongly suggested, you are expected to monitor a gym one or two times per season for 1 1/2 hours during a practice and/or a game, to monitor equipment condition, be sure no one brings food into gyms, and all persons are behaving and not destroying school property.
+For example, in basketball if you volunteer for Building Director, which requires you to complete the Building Director test within the past two years from the end of the current season, is strongly suggested, you are expected to monitor a gym one or two times per season for 1 1/2 hours during a practice and/or a game, to monitor equipment condition, be sure no one brings food into gyms, and all persons are behaving and not destroying school property.

 I keep getting an error when I try to register on-line that says I must enter data for all fields.
 I am entering all the data I have.
 Why doesn't it work?